 As part of his Lean Startup methodology, Eric Ries defines the minimal viable product as the most cost-effective way to collect the largest amount of validated learning about its customers.

-A company might adopt the development and release of a minimal viable product to satisfy the aims of its product team, which hopes to:
+A company might adopt the development and release of an MVP to satisfy the aims of its product team, which hopes to: